xavierpok/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The given tag is invalid.
+The person is already marked.
     * 3b1.
-Connexion shows an error message.

-      Use case resumes at step 2.

-* 3c.
-The given tag is already present.
-    * 3c1.
-Connexion tells the user the tag is already present.
+Connexion tells the user the person is already marked.

       Use case ends.